Michael Ernest Kassner

-Michael Ernest Kassner is an American materials science engineer who serves as the Choong Hoon Cho Chair and Professor of Chemical Engineering and Materials Science and Aerospace and Mechanical Engineering at the University of Southern California's Viterbi School of Engineering.
-He is a former Director of Research at the Office of Naval Research.
+Michael Ernest Kassner (November 22, 1950 – August 18, 2024) was an American materials science engineer who served as the Choong Hoon Cho Chair and Professor of Chemical Engineering and Materials Science and Aerospace and Mechanical Engineering at the University of Southern California's Viterbi School of Engineering.
+He was a former director of research at the Office of Naval Research.

 Career

 Education and early career

-Kassner grew up in Redlands California and graduated from Redlands Senior High School.
 Kassner received a BSSE in Science-Engineering from Northwestern University in 1972, after which he served as an engineering officer in the U.S. Navy from 1972 to 1976.
 Kassner received an MS in metallurgical engineering from the Illinois Institute of technology in 1977 and Materials Science and Engineering from Stanford University in 1979, followed by a PhD in that field from Stanford in 1981.